 The foods you eat play a significant role in determining your BMI.
 Eating healthy foods such as fruits, vegetables, and whole grains; lean proteins like fish, eggs, and beans; and healthy fats like olive oil can help keep your weight down.

-Avoiding processed foods with added sugar, salt and fat may also help you achieve a healthier BMI.
-Sugary drinks are particularly concerning, as they lead to weight gain but don’t provide any essential nutrients.
+Avoiding processed foods with added sugar, salt, and fat may help you achieve a healthier BMI.
+Sugary drinks are particularly concerning, as they lead to weight gain but don’t provide essential nutrients.